Caellwyn/sampling_and_clt-ds-west-082420/README.md

 ax.set_xlabel('Systolic BP')
 ```

-Let's then imagine we develop an effective manner of random sampling, and simulate with numpy.
-Our sample size is 40 people.
+Let's imagine we want to check whether the above numbers are correct.
+We develop an effective manner of random sampling.
+Our sample size will be 40.

+Below, we will simulate with numpy.